aidan-joffee/Privacy-Policies/AssetScannerPrivacyPolicy.md

        <b>android.permission.CAMERA</b>
       </td>
        <td>
-       To scan barcodes the app requires access to the camera, in order to be able to read the barcodes.
-This app also allows for the capturing and uploading of photos, which also requires acess to the device's camera.
+       To order to enable the viewing, scanning and reading of barcodes - which is the entire purpose of this application - the app will need access to the device's camera.
+This app also allows for the capturing and uploading of photos, which also requires access to the device's camera.
       </td>
     </tr>
   </tbody>